clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Database Reference Stack
 ########################

 This guide covers the hardware and installation requirements for using the :abbr:`DBRS (Database Reference Stack)`, and provides getting started configuration examples.
-Any OS that supports Docker\* containers can be used with DBRS.
 The steps in this guide use |CL-ATTR| as the host system.